RogueElectron/Cypher/Documentation/Business-Model.md

 ## Go-to-Market Strategy: Regulatory-First Market Disruption

 ### Essential Reality: Force Liability, Create Demand

-We establish corporate liability for poor authentication due to regulatory pressure and audit mandates, while simultaneously providing the only feasible solution using available developer tools and enterprise deployments.
+No company will willingly implement something that costs money and slows them down — not until regulation forces their hand.
+Shareholders optimize for profits, and as long as fines are cheaper than real security, nothing changes.

+That’s exactly why our approach works.
+We get ahead of the curve: capturing startups when they’re just ideas and small dev teams, giving them the tools to grow securely from day one, and pushing enterprise companies to adopt our technology to avoid liability.

+By the time our regulation efforts change the industry, the industry will already be owned by us.

-### Phase 1: Regulatory Influence and Liability Creation (Months 1-12)
+### Phase 1: Regulatory Influence and Liability Creation
 #### Target Regulatory Bodies and Liability Creation
 - **NIST Cybersecurity Framework**: Encourage clear zero-knowledge authentication requirements in subsequent revisions of CSF and NIST Privacy Framework 1.1 (public comment period through June 13, 2025)
 - **SEC Corporate Disclosure Rules**: Push for compulsory disclosure of authentication vulnerabilities as material cybersecurity threats